 Why the FAFSA?

 To apply for federal and state financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
-An analysis of your FAFSA calculates an Expected Family Contribution (EFC), how much you and your family can afford to contribute to your education.
+An analysis of your FAFSA calculates an Expected Family Contribution (EFC), how much you and your family might be expected to contribute to your education for the academic year, based on a U.S. Department of Education need analysis formula.

 A variety of factors are taken into account: